sxy7147/BiAssembly/README.md

 ## Before start

-To train the models, please first go to the `data` directory and download the pre-processed Breaking-Bad dataset for BiAssembly.
+To train the models, please first go to the `assets` directory and download the pre-processed Breaking-Bad dataset for BiAssembly and put it under `assets/object/breaking_bad`.
 More information about the Breaking-Bad dataset is available on this [website](https://breaking-bad-dataset.github.io).

 To evaluate the pretrained models, please go to the `logs` directory and download the pretrained checkpoints.